toluwaanimi/korapay-task/README.md

 * Reputation

-  All rules of stackoverflow were followed regarding upvote and downvote for questions and answers
+> `NOTE:` All rules of stackoverflow were followed regarding reputation, upvote and downvote for questions and answers

 ---